On the Universal Cuspy Behavior in Black Hole Shadows: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we present a unified and systematic investigation of cusp formation in compact object shadows.
 We identify three universal features characterizing this phenomenon: a topological charge transition, an equal-area law, and a universal critical exponent.
 We demonstrate that these features apply universally across the KZ black hole, the running-$G$ Kerr black hole, and the rotating traversable wormhole.
 For those geometries, the transition from a smooth quasi-circular shadow to a cuspy one is controlled by a critical parameter.
 At the critical point, the shadow boundary develops an inflection point in the $(\alpha,\mathcal{F})$ plane.
 Beyond this threshold, the unstable circular orbits become self-intersecting, giving rise to a swallowtail structure and, consequently, cusps in the observable shadow.
 We have shown that three phenomena universally accompany cusp formation \begin{itemize} \item First, the topological charge defined via the Gauss-Bonnet theorem undergoes a discrete transition.
 For a smooth Jordan curve, the total turning angle equals $2\pi$, leading to $\delta = +1$.
 When a swallowtail structure forms, the total topological charge becomes $\delta = -1$.
 This flip from $\delta = +1$ to $\delta = -1$ signals a genuine topological phase transition in the shadow morphology, independent of the specific spacetime geometry. \item Second, the self-intersecting structure obeys an equal-area law in the $(\alpha,\mathcal{F})$ diagram.
 The equal-area law originates from the closedness of the swallowtail loop and does not rely on thermodynamic analogies or the detailed form of the metric functions.
 It provides a precise and model-independent method to determine the self-intersection point $(\alpha_i,\beta_i)$. \item Third, the onset of cusp formation exhibits a universal critical scaling behavior.
 By identifying $\Delta \mathcal{F}$ as the relevant order parameter, we find that the critical exponents associated with both the control parameter and $\alpha$ are exactly $1/2$.
 Importantly, this scaling behavior is entirely robust against the explicit physical nature of the control parameter, whether it be the deformation parameter $\varepsilon$ in the KZ black hole, the running coupling $G(z)$ in the modified Kerr spacetime, or the redshift parameter $\lambda$ in the wormhole case.
 The emergence of the exponent $1/2$ firmly places cusp formation within the mean-field universality class, revealing a profound underlying connection between black hole optics and the general theory of critical phenomena. \end{itemize} The rotating traversable wormhole serves as a nontrivial, horizonless example that further corroborates this universality.
 Although its shadow is governed by two distinct families of photon orbits, the same three hallmark features emerge.
 Our results demonstrate that these phenomena originate from the intrinsic geometry of unstable circular orbits and their bifurcation structure near a critical point, remaining strictly independent of the detailed spacetime metric.
-Ultimately, the universality of these features places cusp formation on firm geometric and topological ground, establishing it as a robust, model-independent probe of strong-field gravity.
+These results reveal an unexpected universality in black hole optics and provide new insights into the geometric structure of photon orbits beyond the Kerr paradigm.